cinemast/libpubsub-cpp/README.md

 ## Overlay network
 - Each peer is a JSON-RPC server and client.
-- If a peer wants to publish a new topic type, it broadcasts it through the network.
+- If a peer wants to publish a new topic type, it broadcasts it through the network (pubsub.topics).
-- If a peer wants to subscribe for a new topic, it broadcasts its intent through the network.
+- If a peer wants to subscribe for a new topic, it broadcasts its intent through the network (pubsub.interest).
-- Broadcasted intents for subscription/publishment are immediately answered by all affected peers with topic offers (implemented through a JSON-RPC method).
+- Broadcasted intents for subscription/publishment are immediately answered by all affected peers with topic offers (pubsub.offertopic).
+- Subscription: call pubsub.subscribe, which returns a subscription id.
+- Revocation: call pubsub.unsubscribe with subscription id.

 So the interface each peer offers for subscription management can be described using the [libjson-rpc-cpp IDL](https://github.com/cinemast/libjson-rpc-cpp#step-1-writing-the-specification-file):